• Free shipping on all orders

 The most obvious sign of Maltese tear stains is reddish-brown discoloration under your pet’s eyes.
 It’s often hard to remove these stains, and they can make your dog’s pet look unkempt and dirty.

-The skin around the dog’s eyes might also become inflamed and irritated due to bacterial growth and constant moisture exposure, which causes swelling, redness, and discomfort.
+The skin under the dog’s eyes might also become irritated due to constant moisture exposure and bacterial overgrowth, which causes inflammation and discomfort.

 What Are the Causes of Maltese Tear Stains?

 The overflow of tears from a dog’s eyes is called epiphora.
-Normally, a dog’s body produces a thin film of tears to lubricate its eyes.
-The excess tear fluid drains into the tear ducts, also called the nasolacrimal ducts, that are located in the corner of the eye.
+Normally, a dog’s body produces a thin film of tears to lubricate their eyes.
+The excess tear drains into the tear ducts, also called the nasolacrimal ducts, that are located in the inner corner of the eyes.

-The nasolacrimal duct has two small openings near the nose in the eyelids.
-When there is insufficient tear drainage in these ducts, the dog experiences epiphora.
+The nasolacrimal duct has two small openings in the eyelids.
+When there is insufficient tear drainage through these ducts, the dog experiences epiphora.

 • Poor eyelid function